smetj/wishbone/docs/introduction.rst

 :py:func:`wishbone.router.Default.stop` sequence of the registered modules.

-By default, the router connects each module's *metrics* and *logs* queue to a :py:class:`wishbone.module.Funnel`.
-This allows the user to further organize log and metric processing by connecting other modules to one of these instances.
+By default, the router connects each module's *metrics* and *logs* queue to a :py:class:`wishbone.module.Funnel` named **wishbone_metrics** and **wishbone_logs** respecively.
+It's up to user to further organize log and metric processing by connecting other modules to one of these instances.

 Queues are connected to each other with :py:func:`wishbone.router.Default.connect`.
 A queue can only be connected to 1 single queue.
-If you need to have *"one to many"* or *"many to one"* constructions then you need to use the :py:class:`wishbone.module.Fanout` and :py:class:`wishbone.module.Fanout`.
+If you need to have *"one to many"* or *"many to one"* constructions then you need to use :py:class:`wishbone.module.Fanout` or :py:class:`wishbone.module.Fanout`.